SAMKE-glitch/alx-system_engineering-devops/0x15-api/README.md

 Significance of CapWords or CamelCase in Python

-0. Write a Python script that, using this REST API, for a given employee ID, returns information about his/her TODO list progress.
+0. Write a Python script that, using this REST API(https://jsonplaceholder.typicode.com/), for a given employee ID, returns information about his/her TODO list progress.

 Requirements: